Space: Above and Beyond: History

 The Silicates were created to be servants and soldiers, but they developed intelligence and sentience after they were infected by the Take a Chance computer virus created by Dr. Ken Stranahan (name from the show's visual effects supervisor).
 This sparked an AI rebellion by the Silicates, who attempted to free themselves from human rule.
-The war continued for many years, until the Silicates captured military space craft and escaped into space.
+The war continued for many years, until the Silicates captured military spacecraft and escaped into space.
 As they went into space, the Silicates suffered from a lack of maintenance which caused problems for them.
-The remnants of the Silicates that fled into deep space serve as mercenaries and actually aid the alien Chigs in their war against humanity.
+The remnants of the Silicates that fled into deep space serve as mercenaries and actually aid the alien "Chigs" in their war against humanity.

 Capabilities

-The AIs (Artificial Intelligence) were manufactured by humanity to serve them and appear as humans but with enough differences to appear as machine creations, namely the rifle sight-like crosshairs in place of pupils.
+The AIs (Artificial Intelligence) were manufactured by humanity to serve them, and they appear as humans but with enough differences to appear as machine creations, namely their rifle sight-like crosshairs in place of pupils.
 They were made to be beautiful and physically appealing.
-The surviving Silicates that fled into deep space have been suffering from a lack of adequate maintenance for many years and frequently possess minor damage to their outer covering which reveals their machine parts underneath.
+The surviving Silicates that fled into deep space have suffered from a lack of adequate maintenance for many years, and they frequently possess minor damage to their outer covering, which reveals their machine parts underneath.

-Silicates were designed to be domestic servants or pleasure models and not particularly for hard labor (which would be done by heavy machinery).
-As a result, standard Silicates are actually not that much stronger than a human and because they were not originally designed to fight it is not particularly difficult for a trained human soldier to defeat them in hand-to-hand combat.
+Silicates were designed to be domestic servants or pleasure models and not particularly for hard labor, which would be done by heavy machinery.
+As a result, standard Silicates are actually not that much stronger than a human, and, because they were not originally designed to fight, it is not particularly difficult for a trained human soldier to defeat them in hand-to-hand combat.
 This is partially offset by the fact that Silicates are not hindered by physical pain and cannot experience fear.

 Silicates communicate with one another through modulation schemes made by wireless telephone which comes across to humans as a series of electronic beeps and chirps.
 This wireless network allows each AI to know the position and operating status of the other units.
-Their mechanical nature allows them to store information and retrieve it making them excellent in information gathering which can be shared with their colleagues when demanded.
+Their mechanical nature allows them to store information and retrieve it, making them excellent in information gathering which can be shared with their colleagues when demanded.